Chart Color Schemes

 Botany lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of November 2025, the estimated population of Botany is around 13,786 people.
-This figure represents an increase of 826 individuals since the 2021 Census, which reported a population of 12,960.
-The change is inferred from AreaSearch's estimation of the resident population at 13,776, based on examination of the latest ERP data release by ABS in June 2024 and an additional 129 validated new addresses since the Census date.
-This results in a density ratio of 4,404 persons per square kilometer, placing Botany in the top 10% of national locations assessed by AreaSearch.
-Over the past decade, Botany has shown resilient growth patterns with a compound annual growth rate of 3.1%, outpacing its SA4 region.
+Based on ABS population updates and AreaSearch validation, the Botany statistical area's population was estimated at 13,786 as of November 2025.
+This reflects an increase of 826 people since the 2021 Census, which reported a population of 12,960.
+The change is inferred from AreaSearch's estimate of 13,776 residents following examination of ABS's latest ERP data release (June 2024) and an additional 129 validated new addresses since the Census date.
+This level of population equates to a density ratio of 4,404 persons per square kilometer, placing Botany in the top 10% of national locations assessed by AreaSearch.
+Over the past decade, Botany demonstrated resilient growth patterns with a 3.1% compound annual growth rate, outperforming its SA4 region.
 Overseas migration contributed approximately 54.0% of overall population gains during recent periods.

-For population projections, AreaSearch adopts ABS/Geoscience Australia's SA2-level projections released in 2024 with a base year of 2022 for areas covered by this data.
-For areas not covered, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are used.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-According to aggregated SA2-level projections, Botany is expected to increase by 2,346 persons to 2041, reflecting a gain of 16.9% in total over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
+Growth rates by age group are applied to all areas for years 2032 to 2041.
+Based on aggregated SA2-level projections, Botany is expected to increase by 2,346 persons to 2041, reflecting a gain of 16.9% in total over the 17-year period.

 Frequently Asked Questions - Population